Cocktail Attire: The Harrods Guide to the Cocktail Dress Code for Women

 Words by Sophia Miller

-Cocktail dressing: the confusing catch-all phrase that has the potential to strike fear into even the savviest style mavens.
-Whether it’s a wedding, garden party or drinks reception, a cocktail event usually suggests a level of formality – but not quite that of black tie.
+Cocktail attire: the confusing catch-all phrase that has the potential to strike fear into even the savviest dressers.
+Whether it’s a wedding, Christmas party or work drinks reception, a cocktail event usually suggests a level of formality – but not quite that of black tie.
 No full-length gowns required here.
 So, what length of dress should you choose?
 Do you even have to wear a dress?
 And how do you predict how smart an event will be?

 Look no further for the ultimate guide to navigating the cocktail dress code for women, informed by some of fashion’s leading partywear experts.
 RSVP in confidence.

-Popularised in 1920s America, then pioneered in later decades by the likes of CHANEL, Schiaparelli and Dior, the cocktail dress code refers to semi-formal attire usually worn in the late afternoon or evening.
+Popularised in 1920s America, then pioneered in later decades by the likes of CHANEL, Schiaparelli and Dior, cocktail attire refers to a semi-formal dress code usually worn in the late afternoon or evening.
 While mid-century tradition dictated a calf-length dress – perhaps paired with a matching nipped-in jacket – today’s options are far broader.
-Mini and midi dresses are now de rigueur, with the term ‘cocktail dress’ usually suggesting a party-appropriate piece of either length that’s sophisticated without being stuffy.
-Elsewhere, co-ords, jumpsuits and tailored separates are equally chic options for those who prefer not to wear a dress – or, who need a little day-to-night versatility in their wardrobe.
+Mini and midi dresses are now de rigueur, while co-ords, jumpsuits and tailored separates remain chic options for those who prefer not to wear a dress – or, who need a little day-to-night versatility in their wardrobe.

 “‘Cocktail dressing’ means it’s time to show up and have fun,” says designer and brand founder Edeline Lee.
 “Most of our pieces can slide straight from work and life into cocktail mode: strong enough to be listened to in a boardroom, but playful enough to shine at a party.”